juanfrans-courses/intro_computational_journalism/README.md

 * Combine multiple data sets
 * Perform exploratory data analysis and visualization

+### The School
-**The School**: The Columbia University Graduate School of Journalism is the premiere institution for the study and practice of journalism in the world.
+The Columbia University Graduate School of Journalism is the premiere institution for the study and practice of journalism in the world.
 Led by our award-winning faculty of active reporters, editors, filmmakers and digital media specialists, our programs are intensive, rigorous, and demanding.
 Our professional development programs, fellowships and workshops offer opportunities for seasoned practitioners and media executives to advance their knowledge and expertise.

 ## Course Syllabus
 Course time will be full-day, Monday through Friday.
 Instruction time will be divided between short lectures (90-120 minutes) and exercises done individually and in small teams.